hleelogonlabs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
 app_id | string | Unique identifier for your application.
-Provided by LogonLabs. identity_provider | enum (office365, google, facebook, linkedin, okta) | The identity provider that the user is redirected to for authentication. email_address | string (optional) | When provided it hints the email to Identity Provider so the user does not need to enter their email again.
+Provided by LogonLabs. identity_provider | enum (microsoft, google, facebook, linkedin, okta) | The identity provider that the user is redirected to for authentication. email_address | string (optional) | When provided it hints the email to Identity Provider so the user does not need to enter their email again.
 It also restricts this logon attempt to this email address. client_data | string (JSON object) | This is a dynamic object that can be used by the client to send pass through data at the start of the authorization workflow that will be passed to the callback at the end of the workflow.